ch-stark/tenreasonsforacmwithgitops/protect-applicationset.md

           not (any(role == input.parameters.allowedRoles[_]))
           msg := sprintf("User %v is not authorized to delete ApplicationSet", [input.user.username]) }
+´´´

 And here's how you would write a Constraint to use this template, specifying the allowed roles and ApplicationSet names:

-yaml
-Copy code
+´´´
-apiVersion: constraints.gatekeeper.sh/v1beta1
+apiVersion: constraints.gatekeyaml
+Copy codeeper.sh/v1beta1
 kind: ApplicationSetDeletionRestriction
 metadata:
   name: applicationset-deletion-restriction